 - Split the batter between two cake pans evenly.
 If available, use a kitchen scale to make sure batter amount is even in each pan.

-- Bake for 30-35 minutes, check with a toothpick to make sure it's done.
+- Bake for about 30 minutes, check with a toothpick to make sure it's done.
 Be careful not to overcook or the cake will be dry.

 - Let cakes cool in the pan for about 15 minutes.
 Run a butter knife along the edge of the cake layer to help separate it from the pan.
 Gently tap the corners of the cake pan to loosen the cake a bit.
 Turn the pan over to take the cake layers out of the pans.

-- Cool cake layers completely on the wire rack before frosting.
+- Cool cake layers for 45-60 minutes on the wire rack before frosting.

 - Combine softened butter and cream cheese in the bowl of the electric mixer.
 Beat for 3-4 minutes on medium-high speed.